 I love using twine in my images.
 I find that it gives a farmstead, homemade feel that goes well with my style.
 It also very effectively adds movement in your images and can be used to create leading lines and direct your viewer’s eye to the main focus of the image.

 I know you have a whole box of Christmas decorations in your basement… What?
 You have three?
 Okay, I am guilty too.
 So next time you shoot that perfect Christmas cookie recipe, make sure you include cookie cutters, maybe some Christmas themed ribbons, or a branch of Christmas tree!
 You can adapt this tip to all your seasonal images.
 In the fall, pumpkins, colorful leaves from your yard, straw; fresh flowers, pastel napkins, and tableware for Easter, etc!

 Adding a teapot and teacups in the background of your baking shots is a great way to add to the overall story you are telling.
 They can also add color and a certain type of feel to the shot, depending on whether you are using a vintage set, or a sleek, modern one.

 Another thing to add in your tiny bowls (#6)!
 A lot of spices are very colorful (think curry, paprika, cardamom) or have interesting shapes (star anise, cloves, cinnamon), so don’t hesitate to use them in your food photos to add color, texture, and a bit of exotic flair.

 Most of us have a pile of vintage dishes or cooking utensils in a box under the stairs.
-I don’t typically use the plates a lot because they don’t necessarily fit my style, but I do love to use the old cheese graters, colanders, tea strainers, and of course all the silverware.
-They must be used sparingly though (unless you are going for an all vintage look) and must be matching with the rest of the image!
+I don’t typically use the plates a lot because they don’t necessarily fit my style, but I do love to use old cheese graters, colanders, tea strainers, and of course all the silverware.
+They must be used sparingly though (unless you are going for an all vintage look) and must match with the rest of the image!